johnsrj/PLEWD/README.md

 are trying make everyone's lives easier.

 ## Diego Cunha
-  2 year student of Information Systems on
-  Amazona's Estate University, one of the founders of the original idea of the app
+  Second year student of Information Systems on Amazona's Estate University, one of the founders of the original idea of the app
 ## Erica Amoedo
-  2 year student of Information Systems on
-  Amazona's Estate University, one of the founders of the original idea of the app
+  Second year student of Information Systems on Amazona's Estate University, one of the founders of the original idea of the app
 ## William Freitas